 If you are in eCommerce, then the Holiday season is your biggest revenue maker.

-You market, package, ship, respond to customers like mad.
+Your market, package, ship, respond to customers like mad.

-Then come January everything stops!
+Then comes January and everything stops!

 You have to come up with crazy promotions just to sell a few pieces.